SakuraComputing/mean-stack-app/README.md

 # MEAN Stack App

-This repo contains the mean stack application that is biult through Full Stack Training's MEAN stack course.
+This repo contains the mean stack application that is built through Full Stack Training's MEAN stack course.